 Remember, all cleaners contain chemicals.
 And any chemical, natural or synthetic, can be toxic at some amount.
 All cleaning products have some environmental impact, although some have less than others.

 A majority of the commercial products we use, including ammonia cleaners, chlorine bleach, disinfectants, rubbing alcohol and tub, tile and shower cleaners, will not have a significant effect on the environment when disposed of properly.

 If you really want to downshift to simpler cleaners and save money in the process, this list of alternative cleaning supplies can help you clean less expensively and with fewer chemicals - truly green cleaning.

 Always make sure you have adequate ventilation in the area you're cleaning.

 Even natural cleaning products can be hazardous when inhaled in small spaces, such as in the small, confined space of most bathrooms.

-Although eco friendly cleaning products are safer for the environment, don't be lulled into a laid-back attitude when it comes to your safety when using any kind of cleaner.
+Although less-toxic cleaners are safer for the environment, don't be lulled into a laid-back attitude when it comes to your safety when using any cleaner.